DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

 - **Default server client cache:** Default caching which uses server-cache which stores golden copy, and 1 or more clients which receive data in form of initial snapshot and then real-time updates.
 - **Filter based cache:** Server client cache which allows client to subscribe to a certain kind of data (based on filter).
-Though, we implemented this filtering on caching module in client cache, thus it did not save bandwidth though it made client code cleaner.
+Though, we implemented this filtering on caching module in client cache, thus it did not save bandwidth though it made server code cleaner.
 - **Streaming cache:** Form of client which does not store data in CQEngine, it just receives data from server.
 Helpful in services like auditing.
 - **Multi cache:** Form of client which connects to multiple cache servers at once.
 Helpful in services which connect and process trades from multiple markets.